 How to get to Glyfa Beach: The beach is around 4km (2.5 miles) from Antiparos Town.
 You can get here either by the municipal bus or by car/quad/bike.

 On this map, I’ve pinned the locations of the best Antiparos beaches.
 Click on the top left corner for more details.

 How to get to Antiparos

-The best way to get to Antiparos is to first go to Paros, either by flying or by taking a ferry from Athens or other larger islands.
+The best way to get to Antiparos is to first go to Paros.
+If you’re coming from Athens, you can either fly or take a ferry.
+You can also get to Paros by ferry from other popular islands like Santorini, Mykonos, Milos and Naxos.
 Check the schedules and prices at FerriesInGreece, which is the main website for buying ferry tickets to most of the Greek islands.

 Considering visiting other Cycladic islands as well?
 Then take a look at my post on the best things to do in Milos, my all-time favorite Greek island with the most amazing volcanic landscapes and vibrant turquoise water.